-The Company aims to increase the ratio of female managers, which was at the 8% level as of the end of FY2022, to at least 20% by 2030.
+The Company aims to increase the ratio of female managers, which was at the 9% level as of the end of FY2023, to at least 20% by 2030.
 The Company will raise awareness to further encourage the active participation of women and build an environment including programs which help them balance work and family life.

 The Company also recruits employees regardless of their nationality.
-At its overseas facilities, sales of which constitute around 60% of the total, the Company has been advancing business operation by locally recruiting non-Japanese employees from an early stage.
+At its overseas facilities, sales of which constitute around 70% of the total, the Company has been advancing business operation by locally recruiting non-Japanese employees from an early stage.
 Taking advantage of its networks, the Company advances management that is appropriate for the characteristics of each region.
 It will therefore continue to recruit employees with no regard to nationality while optimizing the distribution of roles to its domestic and overseas bases.

-At present, people who joined the Company as mid-career employees constitute about 20% of its managers.
+At present, people who joined the Company as mid-career employees constitute about 30% of its managers.
 They also include those who joined the Company as general managers.
-The Company will continue to recruit industry-ready human resources as mid-career employees, in addition to augmenting its highly specialized human resources who can contribute to the expansion of e-commerce and digital transformation, as well as globally competitive personnel, in its efforts to speed up business expansion and maintain the ratio of those who joined the Company as mid-career employees among managers.
+The Group will continue to accelerate business expansion by recruiting mid-career employees who can immediately work in a competent manner and aims to maintain the ratio of those who joined the Company as mid-career employees among managers.